 Python is acknowledged as a novice-favourable high-level language and that’s why Python is most suited for AI, data analytics and ML.
 C++, in contradiction, is a low-level language that is commercial-friendly, a must-have for numerous complex projects like game development

 Unquestionably, the languages under the limelight and in the debate have their own set of pros and cons, but what matters is, who outnumbers whom in the pros and cons.

 This article sheds light on the specialities of Python and C++.
 The “vs” in Python vs C++ stands for comparison and not a competition

 Python was conceptualized and devised by Dutch Programmer Guiddo van Rossum in 1991 stressing on code readability and its versatile usage.
 It is an universally accepted language for application development and is accessible on all cross-platform operating systems.

 From a debate standpoint, Python has a very simplistic and minimalistic feature that can tackle common programming tasks and its pseudo-code enables one to meditate on the resolution to the query and not on the language.
-That’s why today there is a massive demand for Python Web Application Development Company.
+That’s why today there is a massive demand to hire python developers.

 “C with classes”- C++ was manifested as an offshoot upgrade of the C language by Bjarne Stroustrup in the year 1979 as a general-purpose object-oriented programming language.